Nemeca99/AIOS/PAPER_METHODS_RESULTS.md

 ## Abstract

-We present AIOS Clean, a modular operating system architecture for large language models that enables runtime model swapping, tier-based routing, and speculative decoding across multiple architectures.
+We present AIOS Clean, a modular operating system architecture for large language models that enables runtime model swapping, tier-based routing, and speculative decoding across multiple architectures (LLaMA, Qwen, Phi).
 Our system provides complete provenance tracking and deterministic reproducibility, achieving cross-architecture portability while maintaining performance characteristics.
-We demonstrate the system's effectiveness through comprehensive benchmarking across LLaMA, Qwen, and Phi model families with full traceability from data collection to publication-ready results.
+We demonstrate that OS-level modularity, survival-economy cognition shaping, and provenance-stamped execution can be combined into a single reproducible AI framework, with a publication workflow that eliminates "trust me" papers by providing complete traceability from data collection to publication-ready results.

 ## 1. Introduction